Get

-Have you ever wondered if your beloved pup is a fan of certain colors?
+Have you ever wondered what colors dogs like?
 Does Fido’s favorite treat look better when it’s presented in one color over another?
 It might be surprising to learn that dogs are indeed able to distinguish between different colors, and some have even been known to prefer or dislike specific shades.
 So, if you’re curious about how your pup perceives color, read on to learn more!

 The Science Behind Color Perception in Dogs